I don’t believe the public eye is capable of defining who we are. It certainly can’t define who I am. The public eye does not make us real.

 Courage, then, becomes something we each define for ourselves, rather than a concept we all agree on.

-Because our culture has such low emotional intelligence, and fear is such a loaded thing to talk about honestly, the idea of courage becomes equally difficult to address and remains nebulous and elusive, a thing in the shadows.
+Because our culture has such low emotional intelligence, and fear is a loaded thing to talk about honestly, the idea of courage becomes equally difficult to address and remains nebulous and elusive, a thing in the shadows.

 Who would have thought how complicated courage is?

 I have no grand conclusions.
-What I will say is that thinking about courage has softened some of my certainty that I can recognize and appreciate it in those around me.
+What I will say is thinking about courage has softened some of my certainty that I can recognize and appreciate it in those around me.
 What do I know of what lies in the hidden places of others?
-I’m also reminded that, at the end of the day, the best friend and support we have is ourselves.
+I’m also reminded, at the end of the day, the best friend and support we have is ourselves.
 Nobody can walk in our shoes but us, and that means nobody has access to the full truth of our experience, our fear, or the fullness of our courage.
 Our own love and approval may be all we get, and that needs to be enough.